 top of page

-Prior to his current roles, he served as Founding Emergence Fellow at Stanford, founded a consumer tech startup and a sustainability design venture, and conducted research and lectured about entrepreneurship, human-centered design and technology innovation at Stanford, the University of Milan Bicocca, CERN, the European Commission, Bocconi and more.
-Andrea chaired the Impact Entrepreneurship Initiative at President Obama's Global Entrepreneurship Summit and advocated for climate tech and the creation of the Sustainable Development Goals at the UN.
-He was an EU Marie Curie Fellow in emerging technology for sustainable development and health, and helped shape Future Earth, a global sustainability research and innovation initiative announced at the UN Rio+20 Summit.
-He also co-created an EU Knowledge Alliance aimed at spurring innovation and entrepreneurship in European universities, and inspired CERN to launch CollSpotting, a data analytics platform helping science labs and companies to increase their technology transfer to society.
-He has been a speaker at institutions such as the World Economic Forum, European Commission, Expo, and UN, and his work and ideas have been featured by publications such as Reuters, Fortune, Fast Company, and the Huffington Post.
+Previously, Andrea advised startups and policymakers, conducted research, and lectured on technology innovation, human-centered design, and entrepreneurship at Stanford, the University of Milan Bicocca, CERN, Bocconi, and the European Commission.
+He also was the Founder & CEO of the consumer tech startup ArtsUp, the food biotech startup Vita, and the innovation studio GYE.
+Andrea chaired the Impact Entrepreneurship Initiative at President Obama's Global Entrepreneurship Summit and advocated for the creation of the Sustainable Development Goals at the UN.
+He was an EU Marie Curie Fellow in emerging technology for global impact, and helped shape Future Earth, a global research and innovation initiative announced at the UN Rio+20 Summit.
+He also co-created an EU Knowledge Alliance aimed at spurring innovation and entrepreneurship in European universities, and inspired and helped CERN build CollSpotting, a data analytics platform that accelerates technology transfer from labs and companies to society.
+Andrea has been a speaker at summits hosted by organizations such as the World Economic Forum, European Commission, The Economist, and UN, and his work and ideas have been featured by publications such as Reuters, Fortune, Huffington Post, and Fast Company.

 Andrea Carafa, Stanford, World Economic Forum